Home - Blog - Financing Your Short-Term Rental Business: Smart Strategies for Sustainable Growth

 • Repayment Period: The length of your loan determines your payoff timeline and affects your monthly payments.
 Shorter terms mean higher payments, but you’ll pay less interest over time.

-• Fees: Keep an eye on origination fees, closing costs, and prepayment penalties, which can add up.
+• Fees: Look out for origination fees, closing costs, and prepayment penalties, which can add up.

 Navigating the Financing Process